karwler/Thrones/README.md

   - use OpenGL ES
 - SERVICE : bool = 0
   - server program won't check keyboard input
-- WEBUTILS : bool = 1
-  - build the client with curl (only available for Linux and Windows)
 - VER_CURL : string = 7.72.0
   - libcurl version to download
 - VER_GLEW : string = 2.1.0